The Four Steps to Amazing and Powerful Learning Experiences

 Children crave knowledge.
 They are naturally curious.
 Boredom is what happens when children don’t have enough interesting stuff to research, to experiment on, or to create.
 Powerful learning environments allow kids to ask questions and to seek answers through research, exploration, experimentation, and reflection.

 Mark Twain said, "I have never let my schooling interfere with my education."

 Let your child learn through adventure.

-Instead of having your child learn through the same curriculum as all the other kids, you facilitate adventures to inspire him to ask questions, do research, and create.
-Let's compare.
+Instead of having your child learn through the same curriculum as all the other kids, you can facilitate adventures that inspire him to ask questions, do research, and create.
+Let's compare worksheets to adventures.